 There is no shortage of uses for pallets.
-Sometimes trends on Pinterest can get a bit played out (ex: mid-september’s “make a pumpkin version of all recipes ever!” or “how to paint everything chevron!”).
-But, I never get tired of seeing some new pins of the vast and creative uses people find for pallets.
-The ingenuity blows my mind, and they’re basically always free.
-(If they’re not free, you’re doing it wrong.
-The used-ness is what makes them charming!).
+Sometimes trends on pinterest can get a bit played out (ex: “how to paint everything chevron!”).
+But, I haven’t yet gotten tired of seeing some new pins of the vast and creative uses people find for pallets.
+The ingenuity sometimes blows my mind, and they’re basically always free.
+(If they’re not free, you’re a little bit doing it wrong.
+The free-ness is what makes them charming!).
+One project to put these DIY wonders to use is framing our bathroom’s stale & vacant large mirror.

 We stained it using Minwax’s Early American, which was left over from our adding feet to our couch project.